rehamhamdi/E-Commerce-Project/README.md

 ### 📦 Orders
 - User can place orders from their cart
 - Admin can manage all orders (**CRUD, status update**)
 ---

+# Admin Setup
+- Register normally as a user.
+- In MongoDB, set this user’s role to admin and isConfirmed to true.

+---

 ##  API Endpoints